VivekVallabhan3407/JsonSchemaGenerator/README.md

 -  Clean and simple UI (React + TS)

--  No backend, no database — 100% client-side

 -  ThemeToggle- Users can toggle between light and dark mode.

 ## Tech Stack